g-etorri/articles/jncie-self-study/mpls-configuration/12-rsvp-protection.md

   PathTear               0           0
   ResvTear               0           0
 ```
-Here, we can see the difference in practice, the PLR considered is the next node in the path.
-In simple words, the Bypass LSP is established to R1, to bypass the R2 that is considered the PLR.
+Here is the difference in practice: the PLR is the next node.
+The Bypass LSP is established to R1, bypassing R2 entirely.

-Now, we have finished the RSVP configuration!!!
+And that’s it!
+We have finished the RSVP configuration.

-See you in the next chapter to explore the SR-MPLS, before it, we can follow to the MPLS VPNs!!!
+See you in the next chapter where we explore SR-MPLS, and after that, we move on to MPLS VPNs!